Board of Directors

 Ron Carinci is Chief Operating Officer of the Urbacon Group of Companies which constructs and develops major commercial, industrial, infrastructure, and public sector projects, data centres and critical facilities.
 He has a law degree from Osgoode Hall Law School and previously practiced real estate, corporate and commercial law for 15 years.
 Ron was the former chair of the board of the Toronto Public Library, former board member of Ontario Lottery & Gaming and board member of the Jays Care Foundation which creates lasting social change for children and youth in marginalized communities across Canada.

-Sandra Levy joined First Capital Realty Inc. as Vice President, People and Corporate Affairs in 2015.
-First Capital Realty is one of Canada’s leading real estate owners and developers of urban shopping centres.
-Ms. Levy was previously a senior executive with Ply Gem Canada and Magna International.
+Sandra Levy is Vice President, Human Resources with RioCan.
+RioCan is Canada’s largest real estate investment trust.
+Ms. Levy was previously a senior executive with First Capital Realty and Magna International.
 Ms. Levy has sat on a number of corporate and volunteer boards.
 She has over 18 years of experience in legal and human resources roles.
 She holds an LL.B from Osgoode Hall Law School.